duybnguyen/deli-cious/README.md

 After an order is finished, the program creates a receipt with all the order details and saves it as a text file with the date and time.
-The project uses basic object-oriented programming ideas, such as using classes and inheritance, to organize sandwiches, toppings, and other parts of the order.
+The project uses basic object-oriented programming ideas, such as using classes inheritance and polymorphism, to organize sandwiches, toppings, and other parts of the order.

 ## User Stories